CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

      2
      ```

-1. Click the **Deploy** button, this will start the deployment of the  **Azure SQL Managed instance - Azure Arc** on the data controller.
+1. Click the **Deploy** button, this will start the deployment of the  **Azure Arc-enabled SQL Managed Instance** on the data controller.

    ![](images/sqlconfig.png "Confirm")

-1. After clicking on the deployment button, a Notebook will open up and the cell execution will start automatically to deploy the **SQL Managed Instance**.
+1. After clicking on the deployment button, a Notebook will open and the cell execution will start automatically to deploy the **SQL Managed Instance**.

    ![](images/sqlminotebook.png "Confirm")

-1. The deployment of **Azure SQL Managed instance - Azure Arc** will take around 5-10 minutes to complete, in this time you can explore through the commands in the notebook.
+1. The deployment of **Azure Arc-enabled SQL Managed Instance** will take around 5-10 minutes to complete, in this time you can explore through the commands in the notebook.

-1. Once the deployment is complete, you will see the text **arcsql is Ready** at the bottom of the notebook as shown in the screenshot.
+1. Once the deployment is complete, you will see the text **Arcsql is Ready** at the bottom of the notebook as shown in the screenshot.

    ![](images/sqlready.png "Confirm")

-1. Once the installation is complete, in **Azure Arc Data Controller dashboard** under Azure Arc Resources you can see the newly created Azure Arc-enabled Azure SQL Managed instance.
+1. Once the installation is complete, in **Azure Arc data controller dashboard** under Azure Arc Resources you can see the newly created Azure Arc-enabled SQL Managed Instance.

    ![](images/sqlsql.png "Confirm")

-   > **Note**: You might have to right-click and refresh on Arc data controller to view the instance if you don't see one after seeing the text **arcsql is Ready** at the bottom of the notebook.
+   > **Note**: You might have to right-click and refresh on Arc data controller to view the instance if you don't see one after seeing the text **Arcsql is Ready** at the bottom of the notebook.

-## Task 3: Connect to Azure Arc-enabled Azure SQL Managed Instance using Azure Data Studio.
+## Task 3: Connect to Azure Arc-enabled SQL Managed Instance using Azure Data Studio.

-In this task, let us learn how to connect to your newly created Azure Arc-enabled Azure SQL Managed instance using Azure Data Studio.
+In this task, let us learn how to connect to your newly created Azure Arc-enabled SQL Managed Instance using Azure Data Studio.

-1. In the **Azure Arc Data Controller dashboard**, under Azure Arc Resources right-click on your newly created Azure SQL Managed instance and select manage, this will open  **Azure SQL Managed instance - Azure Arc Data Controller dashboard**.
+1. In the **Azure Arc data controller dashboard**, under Azure Arc Resources right-click on your newly created Azure SQL Managed instance and select manage, this will open **Azure SQL Managed instance - Azure Arc Data Controller dashboard**.

-1. Now in the **Azure SQL Managed instance - Azure Arc Data Controller dashboard**, copy the **IP Address** from under external endpoint.
+1. Now in the **Azure Arc-enabled SQL Managed Instance**, copy the **IP Address** from under external endpoint.
 You can also see that the status is **Ready**.

    ![](images/sqldashboard.png "Confirm")